Unix - Directory Management

-Here ~ indicates home directory.
-If you want to go in any other user's home directory then use the following command −
+Here ~ indicates the home directory.
+Suppose you have to go in any other user's home directory, use the following command −

 $cd ~username $

-To go in your last directory you can use following command −
+To go in your last directory, you can use the following command −

 $cd - $

 Directories are arranged in a hierarchy with root (/) at the top.
 The position of any file within the hierarchy is described by its pathname.